 - Avoid Status Updates: It can be tempting to spend a bunch of your one on one meeting time talking about projects, but that’s a huge waste.
 Get your project updates another way, so you have time for the right topics for your one on one meetings like their careers, praise, coaching & feedback, and issues pre-occupying them.

 If you start your one on one meetings off with good fundamentals, it will be much easier to build momentum quickly with your team.
 By following the above tips, you and your team members can be confident heading into them.

 Want help learning or keeping these good habits in your 1 on 1s?
 Then sign up for a free trial of Lighthouse and keep all your 1 on 1s organized and covering the right topics.

 Step 2: What to do in the meeting

 Now that you know how to set the stage for success before your one on one meetings, let’s talk about the second step to a successful one on one: making the most of the time you’re sitting down with each person on your team.

 Here are a few ideas for the first meeting, and how to keep those meetings fresh for many meetings to come.

 The first one on one meeting will be a little awkward with each person on your team, especially if you haven’t built a lot of rapport with them yet.
-Talking to a sort-of stranger who is your boss can be both intimidating, and filled with uncertainty; it’s hard to tell how candid you can really be without first building a foundation of rapport and trust.
+Talking to a sort-of stranger who is your boss can be both intimidating, and filled with uncertainty; it’s hard to tell how candid you can really be without first building a foundation of rapport, trust, and psychological safety.

 You have to push past this discomfort.
-Show you care about them and are interested in what they have to say by doing your one on one meetings this way:
+Show you care about them and are interested in what they have to say by approaching your one on one meetings this way:

 - Bring some good one on one questions to ask: Since the one on one meeting is for your team member, asking questions is one of the single best ways to bring the focus to them.
 If you’re looking for where to begin, any of these are good starting points: